Grinderofl/Tempest/readme.md

 ```

 These options are automatically available as command line parameters in a list as their ordered indexes after the generator's name.
-In this case, you could do a
+In this case, you could do:

 * `tempest YourGenerator default` to skip all options and generate the default file
 * `tempest YourGenerator specific YourNewTargetFile` to skip all options and generate 'YourNewTargetFile'